DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 - Restart the virtual machine using the command `vagrant reload` to enable virtual box sync the local synchweb files with the guest machine.
 - To stop the vagrant machine from running just type `vagrant suspend`

+Click [here](https://www.if-not-true-then-false.com/2010/install-virtualbox-guest-additions-on-fedora-centos-red-hat-rhel/) to see more of how it is installed

 ## Connecting to the database

 To connect to the database with a database client, you would need to create a new port forwarding entry for the virtual machine on virtual box.